Suggest a Songfact / Artistfact

-About 6 months after Hot Chocolate's version, the New York City group Stories recorded the song.
-Their version, which left out the spoken parts and featured a more pronounced string section, proved much more palatable to American listeners, and went to #1 in the US.
+About six months after Hot Chocolate's version was issued, the New York City group Stories recorded the song and released it as a single.
+Their version, which left out the spoken parts and a verse where Louie meets the girl's parents, featured a more pronounced string section and proved much more palatable to American listeners, and went to #1 in the US in August, 1973.
 It was the only hit for Stories.

 Other artists to record this song include The Drifters, Code Red, and the Quireboys, whose version hit #31 in the UK.

 Errol Brown is proud of Hot Chocolate's tag as Britain's first multiracial pop band.
 He told the Mail On Sunday January 25, 2009: "That was deliberate.
 I wanted to show the world that we could work together, whatever our color or creed.
 It may sound idealistic, but bigotry and prejudice have always offended my sensibilities.
 I thought it important to show that we were all God's children and needed to respect each other.
 This is my philosophy of life.
 It's the way I've tried to live."

 The Stories version of the song was used as the theme to the FX show Louie, starring the comedian Louis C.K.
 On the show, Louie's ex-wife is black.